 Failure to repay the loan may result in your ineligibility to obtain a new or replacement Australian passport, and your current passport may be cancelled if you've incurred a debt for a loan from the Australian Government while in prison.

-Assistance under this scheme is provided only in the most exceptional circumstances, usually if you're facing a lengthy period of imprisonment or the death penalty.
+Assistance under the Serious Overseas Criminal Matters Scheme is provided only in the most exceptional circumstances, usually if you're facing a possible period of imprisonment equal to or longer than 20 years, or the death penalty.

 In the absence of special circumstances that fit within the scope of the scheme: